LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/tdd.rst

 Finally, write code to pass the new test.
 In the earlier chapters, this is where you started, but with TDD writing new code is the *last* step.

-Coding this way builds confidence in your code.
+Coding this way builds confidence in your work.
 No matter how large your code base may get, you know that each part has a test to validate it's functionality.